jennomics/WorkflowPaper/figures/Screen Shot 2014-06-02 at 2.37.27 PM1/caption.md

-\label{fig:GOLD\_results}-This is GOLD's results page, 11 _Brachybacterium_ projects are listed, some of which may be complete and others in a more ambiguous state.
+\label{fig:GOLDresults}-This is GOLD's results page, 11 _Brachybacterium_ projects are listed, some of which may be complete and others in a more ambiguous state.